 Now, it’s one degree hotter here, but what’s the origin of the Bachelor’s Degree and in what ways is that history gendered?

-In other words, although both spinster and bachelor referred to unmarried individuals.
-While the latter came to become synonymous with education, mastership, and knowledge, the former saw negative characteristics attached to it as if the (woman) spinster had failed societal expectations because unmarried.
+In other words, although both spinster and bachelor refer to unmarried individuals, the latter came to become synonymous with education, mastership, and knowledge, the former saw negative characteristics attached to it as if the (woman) spinster had failed societal expectations because unmarried.
 Interesting how patriarchy works its way through language, right?